mapping-elections/site/_maps/meae.congressional.congress08.ny.county.md

 New York elected five Federalists and twelve Democratic-Republicans to the Eighth Congress.

+Following the 1800 Census, New York gained seven seats in the House of Representatives.

 New York used the district system for electing members to Congress.
-New York was apportioned seven more seats in the House of Representatives.

 In 1803, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.specialuscongress6.1803)